-Next, think about why you’re requesting more credit, since the issuer’s representative can also ask you this question.
-Maybe your income has increased, and you can afford to spend more, or you’re interested in a balance transfer.
+Next, think about why you’re requesting more credit since the issuer’s representative can also ask you this question.
+Maybe your income has increased and you can afford to spend more, or you’re interested in a balance transfer.
 Maybe you’re planning a big purchase that you’d like to put on your credit card.
-Whatever it is, it’s crucial not to use a higher credit line as a way to accumulate more debt you might not afford to pay.
+Whatever it is, it’s crucial not to use a higher credit line as a way to accumulate more debt you can’t afford to pay.

 Finally, know how much of an increase you’re going to ask for.
 It’s generally recommended to ask for 10% to 20% more credit.
-Requesting more may signal to Discover you’re in an urgent need of funds due to financial difficulties.
+Requesting more than that may signal to Discover you’re in urgent need of funds due to financial difficulties.